 “My partner, Joseph Harris, and I saw a need in the industry for something that uses waste heat to generate power and can start as fast as an LM6000.
 We came up with new technology that can do that,” Industrom CEO Paul Angel said during a presentation at the WTUI conference, held in San Diego, California, March 12–15, 2023.

 The self-contained system uses no water and produces no emissions.
-It is designed to accelerate as fast as an LM6000 gas turbine system and has the capacity to add 10 MW of power, Angel said.
+It is designed to start and accelerate with the LM6000 gas turbine system and can add 10 MW of power, Angel said.

 “The system is designed so that you can run the LM6000 any way you want, and we just go along for the ride,” he said.